dlab-berkeley/python-berkeley/py4science/index.md

 ---
-layout: py4sci
+layout: page
-title: Py4Science at UC Berkeley
+title: Py4science at UC Berkeley
 ---

 [See information specific to the py4data working group](py4data.html)